 Finally, we examine the actual sampling rate across several sampling periods p.
 We fix k at 8 and repeat the experiment to observe the behaviour of SAMPLEBYTE with generic markers.
-The results are shown in Fig. 5.
-The detected redundancy decreases as the sampling period increases, as expected, due to fewer selected chunks (Fig. 5a).
+The results are shown in Fig. 6.
+The detected redundancy decreases as the sampling period increases, as expected, due to fewer selected chunks (Fig. 6a).
 Once the encoding penalty is taken into consideration, the net byte savings actually do not change much.
 Therefore, we may be able to adjust the sampling period in order to control CPU usage, while maintaining similar byte savings.

-We further note that the actual sampling rate changes only by a factor of 3 when the sampling period varies by a factor of 8 (Fig. 5b).
-That is, there is no direct correspondence between actual sampling rate and given sampling period.
+We further note that the actual sampling rate changes only by a factor of 3 when the sampling period varies by a factor of 8 (Fig. 6b).
+Therefore, there is no direct correspondence between actual sampling rate and given sampling period.
 SAMPLEBYTE under-samples for smaller p, and oversamples for larger p.
-Having the actual sampling rate correspond more closely to the given sampling period is desirable.
+It is desirable that the actual sampling rate corresponds more closely to the given sampling period.

 Similarly, it would be desirable if processing time was directly controllable via the sampling period.
-If we were to sample with p = 32, and the system is too busy to sustain this value, it may request the RTE process to reduce its load by half.
+If we were to sample with p=32, and the system is too busy to sustain this value, it may request the RTE process to reduce its load by half.
 While we might intuitively expect that doubling p to 64 would reduce processing time by 50%, the actual reduction is only 30% in Fig. 5c.

 When energy is scarce, we would like to make good trade-offs between savings versus required power.
-The highest savings of 12.3% are achieved with p = 48.
+The highest savings of 12.3% are achieved with p=48.
 If we were to accept a small penalty in savings of 1% (relative), we would reduce processing cost by 15%.
-For a 7% sacrifice of savings, we could reduce processing cost by 33% with p = 96.
+For a 7% sacrifice in savings, we could reduce processing cost by 33% with p=96.
 Therefore, there is room for substantial savings in processing time.

-Fig. 5: SAMPLEBYTE behaviour as sampling period changes.
+Fig. 5: SAMPLEBYTE behaviour as number of markers changes.

-The presented results show that both savings and processing cost could be improved by specific markers, properly adjusted k, and the precise sampling rate.
+The presented results show that both savings and processing cost could be improved by using specific markers, as well as adjusting k and the precise sampling rate.

 VI.
-DYNABYTE: DYNAMIC SAMPLEBYTE...
+DYNABYTE: DYNAMIC SAMPLEBYTE